 Optometry - Independent Prescribing (Module 3 of 3) Course overview

-Leading clinical experts in the field teach on this Independent Prescribing course, including practicing independent optometry prescribers.
+Leading clinical experts in the field teach on this Independent Prescribing module, including practicing independent optometry prescribers.
 You can learn from their experiences during the interactive sessions.
 You’ll also get plenty of support from the module leads.

 With the full qualification, you’ll be able to prescribe any relevant eye drug that you’ve been trained in.